 Please note the above is a very basic list.
 For a full comprehensive list please see my article on trekking equipment you need for Nepal

-There's full itinerary on the Mohare Danda trek which will describe each day and what's involved.
+There's a full day-to-day on the Mohare Danda trek which will describe each day and what's involved in my Trekking in Nepal Guidebook.
 In general the trek is a easy to moderate trek depending on how fit you are and the current conditions the trek is in.

 Many trekkers note the hardest part of the Mohare Danda trek is the beginning and send with a few hours of stone step climbing.
 The good thing is, there's no rush with this trek.